JamieHuang28/ucr_bot/README.md

 * ucr_gazebo

-Based on Gazebo, a simulation.
+Based on Gazebo, a simulation tool.
 It provides simulation scenarios(or called "world"), also implements simulation of robot sensors and actuators.

 * ucr_rviz